hossamnasser938/JavaScript-Essential-Training-Course-Documentation/5. JavaScript and the DOM, part 1: Changing DOM Elements/changing_DOM_elements.md

 ## DOM: The document object model
-* The browser is an object and it has many object inside including the browser window, the document inside the window, the navigation buttons, URL and more.
+* The browser is an object and it has many objects inside including the browser window, the document inside the window, the navigation buttons, URL and more.
 * These objects are modeled using the Browser Object Model(BOM).
 * The window object is the top-level object in the BOM.
-* The object inside the window object that we will interact with all the time is the document object which holds the current html content.
+* The object inside the window object that we will interact with all the time is the ` document ` object which holds the current html content.
 * We can get the document object by ` window.document ` or simply ` document ` since JavaScript lives inside the window.
 * The ` document ` object is modeled using the Document Object Model(DOM).
-* The reason we need to model these objects using BOM and DOM is to make the interaction with them the same independently from the type of the browser.
+* For me, the reason why we need to model these objects using BOM and DOM is to make the interaction with them the same independently from the type of the browser.

 ## Target elements in the DOM with querySelector methods
-* To access elements inside the DOC object we have two different situations:
+* To access elements inside the DOM object we have two different situations:
     * High-level elements such as **title, body, url** and more can be accessed using the **dot** notation that we are familiar with.
 ```
 document.body
 document.title
 document.URL
 ```
-    * To get to a node or a group of nodes inside the body we use methods such as:
+    * To get to a node or a group of nodes inside the body we can use methods such as:
 ```
 document.getElementById("some_id")
 document.getElementsByClassName("some_class_name")     // returns a NodeList object